ssb2dmba/dmba.info/src/blog/activitypub-ssb.md

 ## How could this work?

 Beautiful ActivityPub libraries are now available.
-It is possible to use them so that ssb-relay servers publish and receive activities from the Fediverse.
+It is possible to use them so that Ssb-Relay servers publish and receive activities from the Fediverse.
-It is possible to adapt the details of SSB messages (votes, likes, etc.) to align them with the Mastodon standard.
+It is possible to adapt the details of SSB messages (votes, likes, etc.) to align them with the [Mastodon](https://en.wikipedia.org/wiki/Mastodon) standard.

 ## Conclusion

-Such an implementation would achieve a Fediverse-compatible client/server that is portable, where data is primarily carried on the client through a cryptographic signature chain.
-Always, Namecoin or DNS remains a goal for identity naming.
+Such an implementation would achieve a Fediverse compatible client/server that is portable, where data is primarily carried on the client through a cryptographic signature chain.
+Always, [Namecoin](https://en.wikipedia.org/wiki/Namecoin#Uses) or DNS remains a goal for identity naming.
-A simplified installation solution and Tor as a firewall traversal solution also seem always relevant to us.
+A simplified installation solution and Tor as a firewall traversal solution also always seem relevant to us.